TeamOpenSmartGlasses/SmartGlassesManager/README.md

 2. Enable mobile hotspot on smart phone with the "Start WiFi Hotspot" button
 3. Connect Android smart glasses to Android smart phone WiFi hotspot.
 4. Launch "WIS" app on smart glasses.
-5. Verify system is running by the "Smart Glasses Conection Indicator" icon turning green.
+5. Verify system is running by the "Smart Glasses Conection Indicator" icon turning white on the smart glasses HUD.

-## Documentation
+## Documentation / Developers

 The docs are hosted on this repo's Wiki, [here are the docs](https://github.com/emexlabs/WearableIntelligenceSystem/wiki).